Heed the Warnings of Crones…

 in them, there is Grave Wisdom

-And thus it is that humans and their peers are forced to forge small relatively safe domains in the haunting and uniniviting places of the world—havens against great dangers spoken of in superstitious whispers and guarded against by charms.
+And thus it is that humans and their peers are forced to forge small relatively safe domains in the haunting and uninviting places of the world—havens against great dangers spoken of in superstitious whispers and guarded against by charms.
 Here and there, lanterns hang in a small enclave of cabins surrounded by a great and dangerous forest.
 Light emerges from a campfire amid tents set on a dry windy plain and atop mountains at the ruined outskirts of a once great dwarven city In places like these, most mortals live out their normal lives by day, afraid to stray too far and terrified by the darkness of night that brings with it strange noises and phantom lights that bounce about in the distance signaling raids or worse.

 But even in the midst of the deep and unabiding chaos in which one is as apt to get lost forever as one is to find safe passage, even in places as uninviting as those that lay beyond the limits of the villages and townships, mighty cities and kingdoms have been forged by brave warrior-kings who have forced, through their might, the darkness to hold at bay.
 Many of these cities are as enormous as they are exotic—others are places as oppressive as the horrors they have displaced, and have only managed to hold their demesne through fear and terrible rituals that no mortal should have ken.

 But there is ample reason to risk life and limb by heading out into the wastes.
 In the darkness beyond civilization are dangers abhorrent to the children of the gods, ruins filled with treasure from kingdoms which no longer have names, and worlds beyond the dark dark woods peopled with immortal creatures whose allegiance can mean success or failure for the fledgling kingdoms of human kind.
-For those willing to take the risk, there are chances for riches, power, and grace, but more than that, there are equal chances to elevate one’s self above the masses that huddle in their huts, to bring the poor mortals along, or even to take control with the power that one finds ‘out there.
+For those willing to take the risk, there are chances for riches, power, and grace, but more than that, there are equal chances to elevate one’s self above the masses that huddle in their huts, to bring the poor mortals along, or even to take control with the power that one finds ‘out there’.